 Bioderma Intense Moisture: This stuff is great!
-I put it on before bed, in the morning, face, body, lips, and every place in between.
+I put it on before bed, in the morning, on my face, body, lips, and every place in between.
 I even bought a bottle for my grandma!
 Wish I would have found this earlier.
 If you’re looking for a game-changer, this is it.

 Features over Form

-As I mentioned earlier there were a few articles stating that French women don’t contour.
+As I mentioned earlier, there were a few articles stating that French women don’t contour.
 It’s actually true.
 I was scanning faces for the slightest degree of unnaturally chiseled cheekbones, and sleek noses.
 The only ones I found were on tourists, and my face, because hell no, I was not giving up contour on this trip.

-My impression was that french women were leaving their skin alone.
+My impression was that French women were leaving their skin alone.
 Minimal, if any foundation, no contour, and accurately lined lips.
 Their features were, well, what they were, and they seem to embrace that.
-As much as I keep noting that I love contour, I loved appreciating particularity noble noses, unbalanced lips, and smatterings of freckles and spots.
+As much as I keep noting that I love to contour, I loved appreciating particularity noble noses, unbalanced lips, and smatterings of freckles and spots.

-Natural Hair, or really good hair dressers.
+Natural Hair, or really good hairdressers.

-I’m not sure how they do it, but most of the french folks I saw gracefully walk the fine line between “I just rolled out of bed after a night out”, and “My hair is that of a goddess.”
+I’m not sure how they do it, but most of the French folks I saw gracefully walk the fine line between “I just rolled out of bed after a night out”, and “My hair is that of a goddess.”
 I struggled to find people who appeared to have used a straightening wand or curling iron.
 More sleepy waves, tight bouncy curls, and slightly misshapen ‘straight’ locks left free than anything else.

 I also failed to notice roots.
 People here don’t seem to be clamoring for bleach blonde, or shades they weren’t born with.
 So unless I’m mistaken because everyone has an incredible hair stylist and bags of money, embracing natural colors and textures is the go-to.
 And I’ve got to say, it’s extremely refreshing.